- A Change Leader is:

 - Weaver: Someone who finds and connects Change Leaders, forges trusted relationships, builds vibrant communities and effective teams of Change Leaders, and helps Change Leaders collaborate for ecosystemic impact.

-- Organising communities and teams of Change Leaders – and deepening their capacity – requires a particular kind of Change Leadership that we call weaving.
+- Organising communities and teams of change leaders – and deepening their capacity to effect systemic change – requires a particular kind of leadership that we call weaving.

-- Weaving is a highly complex job, involving:
+- Weaving is a highly complex practice of:

 - Adopting the vision and values of the Weaving Lab as one’s own and applying it intentionally in professional and personal pursuits to fulfill that vision.
 An aligned Change Leader prioritises and focuses their (and their teams’) efforts on creating learning ecosystems that empower everyone to live for Universal Wellbeing.